AVSystem/developer-zone/docs/cloud-integrations.md

 # IoT Cloud Integrations

-With the Coiote IoT Device Management platform, you can integrate your LwM2M devices with Microsoft Azure, AWS and nRF Cloud.
+With the {{ coiote_long_name }}, you can integrate your LwM2M devices with Microsoft Azure, AWS and nRF Cloud.

 These guides will take you on a step-by-step journey to seamlessly activate the integrations.